bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Prometheus.yml
 --------------

-File /etc/prometheus/prometheus.yml is where all the exporters and the scrape related variables are stored for the Prometheus server to run.
+The file **/etc/prometheus/prometheus.yml** is where all the exporters and the scrape related variables are stored for the Prometheus server to run.
 It looks something like this: